inpyjamas/scripts/README.md

 # @inpyjamas/scripts

 An opinionated toolkit for setting up projects.
-Inspired (and plugged a little) from react-scripts and [kcd-scripts][kcd-scripts]
+Inspired (and plugged a lot) from react-scripts and [kcd-scripts][kcd-scripts]

 ## Todos